tythe-protocol/tythe/README.md

 # Overview

-This document describes a simple, open, transparent, and license-compatible way to financially support the maintenance of Open Source software.
-Discussion and suggestions for improvement are requested.
+The Tythe Protocol is a simple, open, transparent, and license-compatible way to financially support the maintenance of Open Source Software.

 # How it Works